 - It covers nearly everything you might need in your post-production process.
 Whether it’s importing images, sorting through them, organizing, printing photos or sharing, you can do it all from within Lightroom.

 - Lightroom can be a time saver, especially when using presets – that way you can dramatically reduce the time spent editing a batch of images.

 - Your original images remain intact.
 Lightroom, as it’s a non-destructive editing software, uses “virtual copies” of your images.

 - Editing RAW image files is what Lightroom does best!

 - There are tons of presets available for download out there (free and paid).
-For example, this free bundle of 10 HDR Lightroom presets is a great starting point.
-Or you can purchase complete workflow bundles.
+For example, this bundle of 20 free Lightroom Presets for portraits is a great starting point.
+Or you can purchase complete preset workflow bundles as well.